wifisensing/PicoScenes-Manual/source/scenarios.rst

 We recommend two options to achieve clock synchronization across multiple USRP devices:

 #.
-For all device, by a central clock distribution module (**Recommended**)
+For all device, by a central clock distribution module (**Recommended**).
 We recommend to the 8-port `OctoClock-G <https://www.ettus.com/all-products/OctoClock-G/>`_ or `OctoClock <https://www.ettus.com/all-products/octoclock/>`_ to distribute clock signals for all NI USRP devices.

 #.
-For NI USRP X3x0 model, By Ref clock export
+For NI USRP X3x0 model, By Ref clock export.
 X3x0 model has *PPS OUT* and *TRIG OUT* ports that can be directly feed into another X3x0 devices, or feed into a clock distribution module.

 Combining Multiple USRP devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^